 A better gum removal solution was required.

 A faster way to eliminate chewing gum

 The i-gum was designed to solve many common challenges of chewing gum removal.
 It can remove gum from carpets, concrete and pavers – in fact, it removes gum from virtually any surface.

 We brought the i-gum along to Willetton SHS and tried it out with Head Cleaner, David Gochez.
-David has led the cleaning at Willetton SHS for many years and has seen and tested a wide range of solutions to improve cleaning processes.
+David has led the cleaning at Willetton SHS for many years and has seen and tested a wide range of commercial cleaning solutions to improve cleaning processes.
 He took the i-gum straight to some of the oldest areas of the school, where gum had been stuck for 10 years or more.

 The results were amazing.
 See what David had to say: